 This course covers concepts of sets, functions, numeration systems, number theory, and properties of the natural numbers, integers, rational, and real number systems with an emphasis on problem solving and critical thinking.
-This course is designed specifically for students who seek middle grade (4-8) teacher certification.
+This course is designed specifically for students who seek middle grade or EC-Grade 4 (4-8) teacher certification.

-Prerequisite: MATH 1414 or equivalent (C or better) FNGL 301 or equivalent better), ENGL 301 or equivalent Pre/Corequisite: READ 302 or equivalent
+Prerequisite: MATH 1414 or equivalent (C or better), ENGL 301 or equivalent